Paul R. Williams: During his lifetime

-In 1948 the anthology radio drama Destination Freedom recapped his earlier life.
+In 1948, the anthology radio drama Destination Freedom, by Richard Durham, recapped his earlier life.

 In 1951, Williams won the Omega Psi Phi fraternity, Man of the Year award and in 1953 he received the Spingarn Medal from the NAACP for his outstanding contributions as an architect and member of the African-American community.

 Williams also received honorary doctorates from Lincoln University of Missouri (doctor of science, 1941), Howard University (doctor of architecture, 1952), and the Tuskegee Institute (doctor of fine arts, 1956).

 In 1956, he won an award for service, from Wisdom magazine, for "contributions to knowledge and distinguished service to mankind."

 In 1957, he became the first Black member to be inducted into the AIA's College of Fellows.
-An April 2, 1957 letter from the Executive Secretary of AIA, offered Williams the honor of Fellowship and membership in the College of Fellows "for your notable contribution in Public Service."
+An April 2, 1957, letter from the Executive Secretary of AIA, offered Williams the honor of Fellowship and membership in the College of Fellows "for your notable contribution in Public Service."